Correct-Syntax/Gimeljs-website/README.md

 # Gimeljs-website

-Website for the open-source project, <a href="https://github.com/Correct-Syntax/gimeljs">Gimel.js</a> designed and developed by <a href="https://correctsyntax.com">Correct Syntax</a>.
+Website for the open-source project, <a href="https://github.com/Correct-Syntax/gimeljs">Gimel.js</a>.

 Built with Jekyll and deployed on Github Pages at <a href="https://correct-syntax.github.io/gimeljs-website/">https://correct-syntax.github.io/gimeljs-website/</a>